Get Zulip code

-CircleCI and Travis CI are free for open source projects and it’s easy to configure for your own fork of Zulip.
-After doing so, CircleCI and Travis CI will run tests for new refs you push to GitHub and email you the outcome (you can also view the results in the web interface).
+GitHub Actions is free for open source projects and it’s easy to configure for your own fork of Zulip.
+After doing so, GitHub Actions will run tests for new refs you push to GitHub and email you the outcome (you can also view the results in the web interface).

 Running CI against your fork can help save both your and the Zulip maintainers time by making it easy to test a change fully before submitting a pull request.
 We generally recommend a workflow where as you make changes, you use a fast edit-refresh cycle running individual tests locally until your changes work.
 But then once you’ve gotten the tests you’d expect to be relevant to your changes working, push a branch to run the full test suite in GitHub Actions before you create a pull request.
 While you wait for GitHub Actions jobs to run, you can start working on your next task.
 When the tests finish, you can create a pull request that you already know passes the tests.

 GitHub Actions will run all the jobs by default on your forked repository.

 Actions tab of your repository to see the builds.